K-Dur controlled-release tabletsPronunciation

 Preventing or treating low blood potassium levels in certain patients.
 Low blood potassium levels may be caused by certain diseases, severe or prolonged episodes of vomiting or diarrhea, certain medicines (eg, corticosteroids, digitalis, diuretics), surgery, or other conditions.
 It may also be used for other conditions as determined by your doctor.

-K-Dur controlled-release tablets is an electrolyte.
+K-Dur controlled-release tablets are an electrolyte.
 It works by providing potassium when you have low levels of potassium in your blood.

 Do NOT use K-Dur controlled-release tablets if: